zkVerify/zkverify-docs/docs/overview/02-getting-started/04-generating-proof.md

 After implementing all the commands given above, you would have created the hello-world example Noir project.
 To learn more about this project you can check out [Noir docs](https://noir-lang.org/docs/getting_started/quick_start).
 Now we will generate proofs using the Noir toolkit for our hello_world project.

 To generate proofs, first we need to create a `Prover.toml` file, which will hold our inputs for the hello_world noir circuit.
+You can either generate it manually, or by simply issuing the command `nargo check`.
 Populate the `Prover.toml` file with the inputs given below :
 ```toml
 x = "1"
 y = "2"